 - Eligibility to compete for full-tuition scholarships;

-- Honors designation on your transcripts;
+- Honors designation on your transcripts and diploma;

-- Enhanced transfer opportunities with highly selective four-year transfer partners;
+- Enhanced transfer opportunities with highly selective four-year transfer partners; and

 - Recognition at commencement.